bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1101_optionals.md

 # Optionals

 ## Introduction
-Welcome to lesson 1 of Swift Fundamentals with Bob.
-When I first started programming in Swift just like many of you, I took courses from Udemy, Treehouse, Lynda, I bought books and whatever resources I could acquire to learn iOS programming by myself.
+Welcome to Lesson 1 of Swift Fundamentals with Bob.
+When I first started programming in Swift just like many of you, I took courses from Udemy, Treehouse, Lynda.
+I bought books and whatever resources I could acquire to learn iOS Development.

-Until for another month, I never really understood what those `?` and `!` stood for.
-Xcode kept telling me what to do on the left side, you know what I'm talking.
+For a month, I never really understood what those `?` and `!` stood for.
+Xcode kept telling me what to do on the left side.
+You know what I'm talking about.
 I got frustrated.
-It seemed like no courses gave me clear reasons how to use optionals, and why Swift engineers have implemented such feature that is so unique compared to other programming languages.
+It seemed like no courses gave me clear reasons how to use optionals, and most importantly, why Swift engineers have implemented such feature that is so unique compared to other programming languages.
 Well, today, you are going to learn why fundamentally we use optionals and how to use it with me, Bob the Developer.
+Let's get in.

 ## Lecture Notes